AndyShiue/Ende-readme/part3/universes.md

 Terms the type of which are `Type<0>` are types.
 What is the rule to determine if a term belongs to a custom universe?
 Below, I clarify the rule for it.
-To be more general, I introduce _generalized types_, the type of which are any universes.
+To be more general, I introduce *generalized types*, the type of which are any universes.
 Inductively, a term is a generalized type iff

 1. It's a type, or
-2. It's a variant of a universe, and each of its fields are either a term the type of the type of which is \`Type\` or a generalized type.
+2. It's a variant of a universe, and each of its fields are either a generalized type, or a term the type of the type of which is `Type`.